LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ConversationBuilder/ScriptFunctions.md

 Used for programatically creating a message containing quick reply buttons.
 Quick replies have both a title (sauce name) and an optional payload (sauce number).

 {: .important}
-- You can have up to 10 quick replies per message.
-- The quick reply titles have a character limit of 20 chars.
-- The quick reply payload (delimited by `~`) is optional.
+A few limitations apply to quick replies.
+You can have up to 10 quick replies per message.
+The quick reply titles have a character limit of 20 chars.
+The quick reply payload (delimited by `~`) is optional.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |